 These types of equity mutual funds invest the majority amount in particular sectors; that is, there is a concentration of investment into specific sectors in the economy, like FMCG, pharma, technology, PSUs (Public sector undertakings), etc.

-Only investing in a particular industry concentrates your portfolio towards all the close activity in the industry.
+Only investing in a particular industry concentrates your portfolio on all the close activities in the industry.

 Taxability based categorization